 We have been saddened and outraged at the brutal deaths of Black Americans like George Floyd, Breonna Taylor, and Ahmaud Arbery, among many others.
-These traumatic events have signaled yet again to the need for systemic change and have opened a greater public awareness that Black people are being targeted because of their skin color, and have been for too long.
-These tragic deaths have created a societal tipping point as we begin to have our collective eyes opened to the systemic oppression and silence that Black, Indigenous, and People of Color (BIPOC) Americans have faced for centuries at the hands of White Americans.
-Although it feels overwhelming to make a difference against this system, that is what many of you as trauma therapists signed up to do.
+These traumatic events signal the need for systemic change.
+These tragic deaths have created a societal tipping point for us as a collective community to open our eyes to the systemic oppression and silence that Black, Indigenous, and People of Color (BIPOC) Americans have faced for centuries at the hands of White Americans.
+Although it feels overwhelming to make a difference against this system, that is what trauma therapists signed up to do.
 To mend divides, to heal trauma, to raise awareness, and advocate for those who need it most.

 Right now, BIPOC, API, and other minority communities need communities with more privilege to listen and to act.
 We have collected some resources that may be helpful on this journey of learning, UNlearning, and growing.
 We want to become better listeners and active advocates as we empower each other to dismantle systems of racism and oppression.
 Members of the online community EMDRIA Diversity, Community & Culture started the resource lists below.
 Participation in our online communities is an EMDRIA member benefit.
 Please contact us at firstname.lastname@example.org with additional resources, or add them to the Diversity, Community & Culture library.